-- The Operation and System Managers are Vice Principal (Quality of Education) and the Director of Operations as outlined in the grid in Appendix A - Users of the system are Vice Principal (Quality of Provision), Director of Operations, all members of the College Leadership Team, along with further use by the College's Deputy Head of Schools, Student Wellbeing Officers and the Deputy Designated Safeguarding Leads.
+The Operation and System Manager is the Digital Infrastructure Lead as outlined in the grid in Appendix A

+- Users of the system are the Digital Infrastructure Lead, all members of the College Leadership Team, along with further use by the College's School Teams, Student Wellbeing Officers and the Deputy Designated Safeguarding Leads.
 Outside of the College arena, the buildings Facilities Management (FM) provider, Amey Community Limited - Authorised visitors, auditors and Trust representatives - Relevant Health & Safety considerations shall be applied in accordance with current guidance or directive - Where law enforcement organisations request control of the system (e.g. to mount a specific surveillance operation) then the CCTV Manager will ensure that s/he is satisfied as to the legality of the request and that appropriate documentation and controls are in force to maintain the basic operational principles of CCTV usage